scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

 ****************

 The trimmed mean is nothing more than sorting values, removing a proportion from each tail, and computing the mean on the remaining values.
-Formally, the trimmed mean is calculated as follows:
+Formally,

 - Let :math:`X_1 ...
 X_n` be a random sample and :math:`X_{(1)} \leq X_{(2)} ... \leq X_{(n)}` be the observations in ascending order
 - The proportion to trim is :math:`\gamma (0 \leq \gamma \leq .5)`
 - Let :math:`g = \lfloor \gamma n \rfloor`.
 That is, the proportion to trim multiplied by :math:`n`, rounded down to the nearest integer

+Then, in symbols, the trimmed mean can be expressed as follows:

 .. math::